 Sunday morning greeted us with more bright sunshine and another tray full of juice, coffee, pastries and bread at the hotel.
 Me and Izzy got down a few minutes before our agreed 8 am call (again) and so managed to avoid the massive 8 am queue (again).

-From that point things perked up for a bit as we walked alongside a wide canal on the edge of Saint-Omer’s centre, heading southwards.
-The series was sort of a loop, only one that has been flattened out a bit – essentially you walk out down one side of the canal and back up the other side.
+From that point things perked up for a bit.
+We were walking alongside a wide canal on the edge of Saint-Omer’s centre, heading southwards.
+The series was sort of a loop, only one that has been flattened out a bit.
+Essentially you walk out down one side of the canal and back up the other side.
 We were going around in reverse order, but who cares.

 It turned out to be quite a long walk and we’d all had enough by the time we got back to the car.
 Anyway, time was marching onwards and we’d discussed and agreed that if we had an hour spare we’d go to Belgium so HHHP20 could do a single cache there.
 So after the walk we decided to head for drinks at McDonalds.
 The one we went to didn’t have milkshakes though, which was a big disappointment, so instead we popped into the Subway next door and bought a load of cold drinks, some crisps and some cookies (for Izzy).
 The first bottle of diet coke didn’t touch the sides.

 Having failed to use the gents in France though, we needed a stop in the UK at the first opportunity.
-Just to make HHHP20 eligible for a “three countries in a day” challenge cache, we stopped at the Folkestone services and did a cache in the car park before pulling into the fuel stop to fill up the car and empty ourselves.
+HHHP20 wanted to be eligible for a “three countries in a day” challenge cache.
+So we stopped at the Folkestone services and did a cache in the car park.
+And then we pulled into the fuel stop to fill up the car and empty ourselves.

 From there it was a fairly dull journey home aside from the mandatory queue to get through the Dartford Tunnels.
 We got round to dropping HHHP20 of in HP20 (Aylesbury) at about 9:30 and just made it home for 10pm, whereupon Izzy proceeded directly to bed, without passing “Go” or collecting £200.
 She’d been awake the whole journey, picking her way through another Harry Potter book.